Fairbrook Elementary School Health Services

 The School Nurse is responsible for maintenance of accurate student health records.
 This includes the enforcement of state laws regarding immunizations.

-A hand washing program is conducted in the 1st grade classrooms by Mrs. Curry in November or December.
+A hand washing program is conducted in the fall in the 1st grade classrooms by Nursing student from Wright State University.
 This program helps the children understand the concept of germs and the importance of hand washing in preventing illness.
 Children get to use "glow germ" lotion on their hands, which glows under a black light, and then wash their hands to see if they got it all off.
 They also bring a chart home to keep track of when they are washing their hands.

 - The Food Allergy and Anaphylaxis Network: http://www.foodallergy.org